ayushsainime/Campus_Fellow/README.md

-# CAMPUS FELLOW - Your personal university knowledge assistant
+# 💁🏻CAMPUS FELLOW - Your personal university knowledge assistant

 # HOW IT WORKS
 1. Document Understanding